-As we have all seen and heard about how things can change quickly regarding the coronavirus (COVID-19), starting Wednesday March 18th, Suburban Dental will be closed for all non-emergeny care.
-Per all dental regulatory and governing bodies dentists and dental offices are to only offer treatment for dental EMERGINCES only at this time.
+As we have all seen and heard about how things can change quickly regarding the coronavirus (COVID-19), as of June 15th, 2020, Suburban Dental has reopened and as per all dental regulatory and governing bodies dentists and dental offices are available for all routine dental procedures, including dental cleanings and restorative treatment at this time.

-We will be available to treat true dental emergencies and can be reached at the office at 716-312-1954.
-Please feel free to contact our office if you have any questions regarding this matter.
+Please feel free to contact our office at 716-631-0954 if you have any questions regarding this matter.
 As we begin to learn more, we will share that information with you.
 Please continue to follow us on our Facebook page (https://www.facebook.com/suburbandental/) for any updates.

 How can you prevent contracting or spreading COVID-19?

 - Wash your hands frequently with soap and water for 20 seconds.
 If you don’t have access to soap and water, use alcohol-based hand sanitizer.

 - Maintain at least six feet of distance between yourself and anyone who is coughing or sneezing.

 - Avoid touching your eyes, nose, and mouth.

 - Cover your mouth and nose when you cough or sneeze.
 Do not use your hands.